itwguthub/itwguthub/README.md

 - 👋 Hi, I’m @R0otRx
 - 👀 I’m interested in ...
 Red Team, Playing with new security tech, gaming
-- Tv Shows, Redo of Healer, Shield Hero, Solo Leveling
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently looking to Collab with someone

 <!---
 itwguthub/itwguthub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.